 Soil Moisture: Wet

 Conditions Comments: Arrowheads are reliable perennials used for water gardens.
 In nature, they are emergent aquatic plants that grow on the margins of ponds and slow moving streams.
-They should be planted no deeper that 12 in a water garden in a full sun location.
+They should be planted no deeper that 12" in a water garden in a full sun location.

-Americans cleared ponds of competing plants to locate and harvest the tubers in fall.
+BenefitUse Food: Called Duck Potato or Wapato because of its edible egg-shaped rhizomes.
+Native Americans cleared ponds of competing plants to locate and harvest the tubers in fall.
 The tubers were stored and cooked as needed, providing an excellent source of carbohydrates.
-Conspicuous Flowers:

-According to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

-Lady Bird Johnson Wildflower Center
+Lady Bird Johnson Wildflower Center - Austin, TX

 Research By: JSC